PoisotLab/MS_befwm_softwarenote/ms.md

 ecological and biological mechanisms, thus hopefully providing more realistic representations of empirical systems.
-Among these, the "bio-energetic" model of @yodz92bsc is a general representation of resource-consumer dynamics, yielding results comparable to empirical systems {>>REF<<}, while needing minimal parameters.
+Among these, the "bio-energetic" model of @yodz92bsc is a general representation of resource-consumer dynamics, yielding results comparable to empirical systems, while needing minimal parameters.
 To achieve this purpose, it uses allometric scaling of metabolic and assimilation rates, meaning that the flow of biomass from a resource to its consumer depends on the body-mass ratio between them.

-Seeing that the dynamics of ecological communities are driven not only by pairwise interactions, but also by the fact that these interactions are embeded in larger networks [@ches08ipc], there is a need for models that work at higher organisational scales. @stou07eer report that there exists robust and conserved motifs of prey selection in food webs.
-Likewise, @berl04isf show how disturbances affecting species biomass or density cascade up, not only to the species that they interact with, but with species up to two degrees of separation from the original perturbation.
+Seeing that the dynamics of ecological communities are driven not only by pairwise interactions, but also by the fact that these interactions are embedded in larger networks [@ches08ipc], there is a need for models that work at higher organisational scales. @stou07eer report that there exists robust and conserved motifs of prey selection in food webs.
+Likewise,
+@berl04isf show how disturbances affecting species biomass or density cascade up, not only to the species that they interact with, but with species up to two degrees of separation from the original perturbation.
 In this context, models of energy transfer through trophic interactions are better justified when they account for the entire food web structure.